US Evacuates Diplomats in Haiti – 2024-03-11 15:47:13

 Haitian gangs began their offensive to overthrow the government on February 29 by storming and ransacking police stations, prisons and hospitals and laying siege to strategic locations, including ports and airports.

 Haitian Prime Minister Ariel Henry, who was abroad when the uprising began, is now stranded in Puerto Rico.
-A US official last week warned that his government, which is no longer popular with the Haitian public, could fall at any time.
+A US official last week warned that his government, which is no longer popular with the Haitian public, might fall at any time.

 The gang’s insurrection intensified on Friday (8/3) evening, when dozens of its members gathered in the Champ de Mars, a palm tree-lined downtown area of Port-au-Prince that is home to ministries, embassies, consulates, banks and hotels, as well as the judiciary.
 Haiti’s grand residence and the president’s official residence.